sujilnt/CardGame/README.md

 ![alt text](./screenshots/cardAndroid.gif)

 ## `Devices`
-This app is works well Android and IOS.
+This app is works well `Android and IOS` devices.

 Built With
 React Native